shreytheshreyas/tp/docs/UserGuide.md

 Format: `done p/PROJECT_INDEX`

 * The `PROJECT_INDEX` must be a positive integer.
-* The project must exist before it can be selected.
+* The project must exist before it can be marked as done.
 * The user must be in Home View before marking a project as done.